KyleBoyer/nodejs-tiktok-video-maker/README.md

  - Logging/progress bar for AI reword/new story functions
  - Screenshot Reddit title function
  - Generate CONFIG.md explaining the settings (might be pointless if the web UI does this)
- - More TTS voice options
+ - More TTS service options
- - More AI options
+ - More AI service options

 ### Nice to have